core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 <!-- Now chaged into RECOMMENDED ... not -->

-As per {{RFC7252}}{{RFC7390}}, group requests sent over multicast must be Non-confirmable.
+As per {{RFC7252}}{{RFC7390}}, group requests sent over multicast MUST be Non-Confirmable.
 However, this does not prevent the acknowledgment of Confirmable group requests in non-multicast environments.
+Furthermore, according to Section 5.2.3 of {{RFC7252}}, responses to Non-Confirmable group requests SHOULD be also Non-Confirmable.
+However, endpoints MUST be prepared to receive Confirmable responses in reply to a non-Confirmable group request.

 ## Protecting the Request ## {#ssec-protect-request}